Azure-Samples/openai-end-to-end-baseline/README.md

 1. Create a file for each connection you created in the Prompt flow UI

    1. Make sure you name the file to match the name you gave the connection.
 For example, if you named your connection 'gpt35' in Prompt flow, create a file called 'gpt35.yaml' under the connections folder.
-   1. Following the [Prompt flow connection creation documentation](https://microsoft.github.io/promptflow/how-to-guides/manage-connections.html#create-a-connection), enter the following values in the file.
+   1. Enter the following values in the file.
 Note that the `name` key must also match the name of the connection (in this case, 'gpt35'):

       ```bash
       $schema: https://azuremlschemas.azureedge.net/promptflow/latest/AzureOpenAIConnection.schema.json